10 Best Paintings at the Accademia Gallery

 The Rape of the Sabine Women, by Juan de Bolonia| ©Javier Valero Iglesias

 Located in the centre of the Sala del Coloso is the 'Rape of the Sabine Women' by Juan de Bolonia, dating from 1579 and 1580.
-This sculpture, 410 cm high, represents three naked figures: a young man who lifts up a woman who is trying to struggle to escape, and on the legs of the young man is a man with desperate features.
+This sculpture, 410 cm high, represents three naked figures: a young man who lifts up a woman who is trying to struggle to escape, and on the young man's legs is a man with desperate features.
 In fact, it is also known as The Three Ages of Man.
 The figures are united both by their gazes and by their bodies.

 Book tickets to the Accademia Gallery